EthanTreg/Spectrum-Machine-Learning/README.md

      * `synthetic-number`: _recommended 100,000_, the more, the better, but the slower the training
    * `data` options:
      * `spectra-directory`: _real spectra fits files path_
-     * `names-path`: _spectra names file path_, not required,
-       leave empty if this doesn't exist
    * `model`:
      * `parameters-number`: _number of free parameters_
      * `model-name`: _Xspec name of the model_